newsnowlabs/runcvm/README.md

 docker run --runtime=dkvm --rm -it -p 80 nginx
 ```

-Like Kata Containers, DKVM aims to be a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualisation technology as a second layer of defence.
+DKVM aims to be a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualisation technology as a second layer of defence.
+In this sense, DKVM has similar aims to [Kata Containers](https://katacontainers.io/).

-Unlike Kata Containers, DKVM:
+However, DKVM:

 - Uses a lightweight 'wrapper' runtime technology that makes its code footprint and external dependencies extremely small, its internals extremely simple and easy to tailor for specific purposes.
 Written almost entirely in shell script.
 Builds very quickly with `docker build`
 - Is compatible with `docker run` (with experimental support for `podman run` today)